ckb-next/ckb-next/README.md

 ckb is divided into two parts: a daemon program which must be run as root and communicates with the USB device, and a utility program, which provides several animations and may be run as any user.

 The daemon provides devices at `/dev/input/ckb*`, where * is the device number, starting at 1.
 Up to 9 keyboards may be connected at once (note: not tested...) and controlled independently.
 Hot-plugging is supported; if you unplug a keyboard while the daemon is running and then plug it back in, the keyboard's previous settings will be restored.
+If a keyboard is plugged in which has not yet been assigned any settings, its saved settings will be loaded from the hardware.
 The daemon additionally provides `/dev/input/ckb0`, which can be used to control keyboards when they are not plugged in.
 Settings are only remembered as long as the daemon is running; if you restart the daemon, all settings will be forgotten.

-The G-keys on the K95 cannot currently be remapped, but using this driver WILL fix the bug where pressing a G-key will cause the entire keyboard to freeze.
-It is also not currently possible to use the Brightness or Win Lock keys, or the K95's memory keys, with this driver.
-Support for those is coming soon.

 The user-runnable utility is currently very limited.
 It only supports one keyboard and has a limited selection of animations with little configuration.
 The plan is to replace it with a more robust Qt-based utility, creating something like Corsair's proprietary Windows controller.